NEXT CERT CLASS

 8 am to 6 pm (both days are required)

-NOTE: The class may be held on the second floor of a building without an elevator with access only by stairs.
-If you need special accommodations you must let us know at least 48 hours in advance.
+NOTE: If you need special accommodations you must let us know at least 48 hours in advance.
 Please send an email letting us know the nature of your request.

 CERT Class Fee $20 - This fee pays for disposable supplies, moulage, and other administrative supply costs for conducting the Basic CERT G317 class.
 The fee must be paid prior to attending the first day of class to be included on the final roster.
 No refunds for cancellations within 48 hours of the class or no shows.
 We accept cash, checks, credit/debit cards payments.
 Click Here to make a payment